Ginko-X/Streaming_NESL/README.md

+Working progress see the [issue comments](https://github.com/Ginko-X/Streaming_NESL/issues)

 # A minimal Streaming NESL implementation including:
-+ A simple Streaming NESL Parser and Interpreter
++ A minimal Streaming NESL parser and interpreter
 + A compiler from this minimum Streaming NESL to SVCODE
 + A SVCODE interpreter